 When will my first follow-up appointment be after surgery?
 How often will I need to see the doctor during the first year after my surgery?
 Will I need to see specialists other than my surgeon?

 American Society for Metabolic and Bariatric Surgery website.
-Bariatric surgery FAQs. asmbs.org/patients/bariatric-surgery-faqs.
+FAQs of bariatric surgery. asmbs.org/patients/faqs-of-bariatric-surgery?/patients/bariatric-surgery-faqs.
+Updated September 2020.
 Accessed April 22, 2019.